mfranzke/loading-attribute-polyfill-with-serviceworker/README.md

 - Web standards: supports the standard `loading="lazy"` attribute on `img` and `iframe` elements
 - Performance: it's based on highly efficient, best practice code.
 - SEO & crawlers: the image and iframe contents aren't being hidden from crawlers that aren't capable of scrolling.
+- JavaScript framework friendly\*

+\*As some JavaScript frameworks would like to "own the DOM", it's not a good practice to try to manipulate the HTML content by our polyfill.
+That for this solution hooks into the network connection (by a Service Worker that you would need to register) to intercept the image and iframe contents requests.

 ## Core concepts